Land Remote Sensing Program

 The USGS is fostering the use of land remote sensing technology to meet local, national, and global challenges.

-Visit the Latest Archive page for information highlighted here in the past.
+Visit the Highlights Archive for information highlighted here in the past.

-The Department of the Interior has released its remote sensing activities report for Fiscal Year 2011 (FY11).
-This report from the DOI Remote Sensing Working Group (DOIRSWG) provides a sampling of the many FY11 applications of remote sensing across the Department.
+The Department of the Interior has released its remote sensing activities report.
+This report, from the DOI Remote Sensing Working Group, provides a sampling of the many FY12 applications of remote sensing across the Department.
 Remotely sensed data, information, and resources contribute significantly to mission-critical work across the DOI.
 Spanning data sources from aerial photography, to moderate resolution satellite data, to highly specialized imaging sensors and platforms, DOI personnel use remotely sensing capabilities to evaluate and monitor land-surface conditions over the vast areas for which DOI has responsibility.